sermon: Elements of Motivation (Part 7)

 Then in verse 1 of chapter 2:

-John 17:3 And this is life eternal, that they might know you the only true God, and Jesus Christ, whom you have sent.
+John 17:3 "And this is eternal life, that they might know You, the only true God, and Jesus Christ whom You have sent."

-Notice that Jesus didn't even use the term "immortal" or "endless," but rather He defined eternal life in terms of "knowledge within a relationship."
+Notice that Jesus did not even use the term "immortal" or "endless," but rather He defined eternal life in terms of "knowledge within a relationship."
 In this case, a very intimate relationship.
 If you care to look up the word "eternal" in Strong's, it is #166.
 Just be careful; do not be misled.
 The reason is, because Strong's definition is very limited on this word, and in this case it would be much better to go to a more complete lexicon, like Zodhiates', where he gives a much more precise and detailed usage of that word.
-In a lexicon like Zodhiates', he's much more likely to show how the word is used in the Bible, rather than to give the classical Greek definition.
+In a lexicon like Zodhiates', he is much more likely to show how the word is used in the Bible, rather than to give the classical Greek definition.

 Zodhiates says in the first paragraph of his definition, that the word refers to the "life of God."
-It didn't say a thing about immortal—immortality, or endless.
+It did not say a thing about immortal—immortality, or endless.
 The word, as it is used in the Bible, means "the life of God."
 Since God is eternal, He lives endlessly, He has no beginning of days or end of life; hence His life is perpetual—eternal.
 Now the life of God is more than endless, and that is what is important here.

 It is to be understood as referring, but only to duration, but more so to quality. i.e. It is not merely a life that is eternal in duration, but is primarily something different from the natural life of man.
 Since it is His life God gives to the believer through Christ, and He is endless, His life imparted must be endless, although the life He gives to the believer has a beginning.